Several types of resources are available to help you become familiar with WorldCat Discovery Services.

 Why do libraries need a WorldCat Discovery subscription for their holdings to display in WorldCat.org and OCLC partner websites?

-An OCLC Cataloging Subscription supports the cost of maintaining the software and infrastructure for the WorldCat database.
+An OCLC Cataloging subscription supports the cost of maintaining your library's holdings in the WorldCat database.
 A WorldCat Discovery subscription covers the cost of making that data accessible to information seekers and machines that integrate information resources through interfaces and APIs.

 A WorldCat Discovery subscription gives the public access to a library's collections maintained in WorldCat through WorldCat Discovery, WorldCat.org and websites of OCLC partners, such as Google Books, Goodreads, EasyBib, etc. Through partner websites, searchers will discover libraries' resources in places where they often begin their research and then connect back to libraries from those sites.
 A WorldCat Discovery subscription makes discovery of library materials possible through multiple Web destinations with no additional work for library staff.